MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/how-to-print-a-vat-reconciliation-report.md

 ---
-    title: How to Print a VAT Reconciliation Report | Microsoft Docs
+    title: How to Print a VAT Reconciliation Report
     description: The **VAT Reconciliation** report shows the reconciliation settlement for the base amount and the VAT amount for general ledger accounts.
 These amounts are grouped by different VAT types.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na